 - All users read and sign an agreement to demonstrate that they have understood the college's Information Governance Policy in place.
-Students accept this on admission; staff have to sign electronically on an annual basis.
-A recording system is kept up to date by the Director of Operations of all staff's compliance, managed daily by the IT Network Manager - Users are provided with a network and email account, which also provides access to the learning platform and Management Information System (MIS) automatically.
+A recording system is kept up to date by the Digital Infrastructure Lead of all staff's compliance, managed daily by the IT Network Manager - Users are provided with a network and email account, which also provides access to the learning platform and Management Information System (MIS) automatically.
 They are also expected to use a personal password and keep it private - Students are not permitted to deliberately access on-line materials or files on the college network or local storage devices of their peers, teachers or others - Staff are aware of their individual responsibilities to protect the security and confidentiality of the college network, MIS systems and/or learning platform, including ensuring that passwords are not shared and are changed periodically.
 (Passwords are currently forced to change every 42 days via policy) Individual staff users must also make sure that workstations are not left unattended and are locked - Due consideration should be given when logging into the college learning platform, virtual learning environment or other online application to the browser/cache options (shared or private computer) - All ICT password policies are the responsibility of the IT Service Desk, and all staff and students are expected to comply with the policies at all times